To Do List for Graduate-Level Students

 - New Student Orientation

-New Student Orientation (NSO) is 8-9 days long in Fall and 2-3 days long in Spring.
+New Student Orientation (NSO) is 4-6 days long in Fall and 2-3 days long in Spring.
 The first part of NSO is specially designed for international students.
-For the rest of NSO, you will attend programs as a first-year student, a transfer student, a graduate student, or a non-degree seeking student along with American students.
+For the rest of NSO, you will attend programs along with American students.

 Please be sure to be on campus and attend all required events!